-Anthrovision Productions we uncover the conventional in the exotic and the exotic in the conventional.
-We unravel complex and simple, cross-border and localized, interconnected and unique global and local events, customs, traditions and beliefs.
+Anthrovision Productions uncovers the conventional in the exotic and the exotic in the conventional.
+We unravel cross-border and localized events, customs, traditions and beliefs.

-We make use of multiple approaches to report (in English, Dutch and Spanish) on the ever changing world and its resourceful and resilient inhabitants.
-Through participatory and qualitative research tools (including participatory action research, participatory art, video, theatre and photography) we aim to uncover the multi-layered complexity of human life.
-We provide capacity building sessions and training (including on photography, investigative research, participatory / qualitative research skills, writing, interviewing skills etc.)
+We report in English, Spanish and Dutch on the constantly-evolving world, and its resourceful and resilient inhabitants.
+Through participatory and qualitative research tools (including participatory action research, art, video, theatre and photography) we aim to further understand the multi-layered complexity of human life.
+We also provide capacity building sessions and training, including on (participatory) photography, interviewing skills and citizen journalism.

-Together with local journalists, researchers and other creatives we produce cross-platform multimedia communication products including (photo)reports, (documentary) videos and digital products (including digital strategies, blogs, web-articles, tweets and infographics).
-We amplify our voice and present our findings by making use of investigative / data / photo / print / radio journalism, as well as through the organisation of events and webinars.
+Together with local journalists, researchers and other creatives we produce cross-platform multimedia communication products including reports, photo essays, documentary videos and digital products (including digital engagement strategies, blogs, immersive web-articles, and infographics).
+We amplify our voice and present our findings by making use of investigative-, data-, photo-, and print journalism, as well as through the organisation of events and webinars.

-Ingrid Gercama (founder) is a visual anthropologist who has worked at the intersection of media & communication and international development since 2013 (Africa, Middle East and Latin America).
-Prior to working in the International Development sector, Ingrid worked for a publishing company in the Netherlands, did some documentary production work and lived in Guatemala where she researched digital media and sexual and reproductive rights of adolescents.
-Ingrid’s background in Anthropology and non-Western sociology (University of Amsterdam) and never ending curiosity help her do boundary crossing research on issues that matter.
+Ingrid Gercama (Anthrovision’s founder) is a visual anthropologist who has worked at the intersection of anthropology, communication and international development since 2013, in Africa, the Middle East and Latin America.
+Prior to this, Ingrid worked in the publishing and documentary film production sectors in the Netherlands, and worked and lived in Guatemala researching digital media and the sexual and reproductive rights of adolescents.

 Ingrid’s background and never ending curiosity help her to do in-depth research on issues that matter – email@example.com.